Author: Kellie Hayden

 - Hormonal issues

 Self-barbering, where a pet chews on their own fur, is one example of abnormal alopecia.
-Some cases of barbering may be less severe, where fur is just chewed and shorted.
-Other cases of barbering may result in patches of hair loss where the small animal has chewed all fur off.
+Some cases of barbering may be less severe, where fur is just shortened by chewing.
+Other cases of barbering may result in patches of hair loss where the small animal has chewed fur off at the skin.
 Regardless of the severity, self-barbering can indicate that your pet is experiencing pain or discomfort at the site where they are barbering.
 This can also be a sign of stress or boredom if they aren’t getting enough enrichment.
 Learn more about if your pet may be exhibiting signs of stress.

 Hormonal issues can result in hair loss in small pets, just like they can in humans.
 For example, hair loss can be a symptom of insulinoma in ferrets.
 Hair loss can also be a symptom of ovarian cysts in female small mammals.

-When considering hair loss, pet parents should always be cognizant of both where the hair loss is occurring on their pet’s body, how severe the hair loss is, the time period the hair loss has occurred, and any changes in your pet’s husbandry or life.
-Communicating all of this information to their exotics-savvy veterinarian is key to understanding the cause of the alopecia.
+When considering hair loss, pet parents should always be cognizant of both where the hair loss is occurring on their pet’s body, how severe the hair loss is, the time period the hair loss has occurred, and any changes in your pet’s life or your husbandry routine.
+Communicating all of this information to your exotics-savvy veterinarian is key to understanding the cause of your pet’s alopecia.

 Dermatitis in Small Mammals